ngottlieb87/words_definitions/README.md

 ## Description

-_This webpage will allow you to write in a word.
+_This webpage will allow you to write in a word and give it a definition.
 Click that word and then write its definition for safe keeping!_

 ## Setup